-Current novels are published with Bella Books and her bibliography includes nearly thirty novels in print and dozens of short stories and novellas.
+Current novels are published with Bella Books and her bibliography includes nearly thirty novels in print and dozens of short stories and novellas with numerous publishers.
 She is a Stonewall Library and Archives Distinguished Author and a Golden Crown Literary Society Trailblazer.

 The California native lives near San Francisco.
-She and her partner are the mothers of two.
-She blogs regularly at Romance and Chocolate, and is quite pleased to be descended from Lady Godiva.
+She and her partner are the mothers of two exceptional kids, now all grown up.
+She blogs regularly at Romance and Chocolate and is quite pleased to be descended from Lady Godiva.

 Search on social media for “Kallmaker” – there’s only one.